bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 ## Privacy Tools and Cost Savings in Bitcoin Transactions

-Speaker 3: 00:12:16

-It should not be a situation where the average person should be going out and basically asking their wallet providers or other software developers to, you know, please bake in additional privacy tools and protections into the software.
+It should not be a situation where the average person should be going out and basically asking their wallet providers or other software developers to, please bake in additional privacy tools and protections into the software.
-Really it should be, why are you making me spend more of my money to use Bitcoin when you could be using this technology that, you know, it happens to enhance privacy, but it's actually saving me money.
+Really it should be, why are you making me spend more of my money to use Bitcoin when you could be using this technology that, it happens to enhance privacy, but it's actually saving me money.

 Speaker 2: 00:12:45